Preschool Boycott!

 Parents were so delighted after experiencing the profound joy of spending time with their own

-The official "Preschool Boycott" will take place on Election Day, Tuesday, June 6th.
+The official "Preschool Boycott" will take place on Tax Day, Monday, April 15th.
 TOT

 TOT Recommends